WorkInTheDark/WorkInTheDark.github.io/_pages/about.md

 ---

 \
-4th year Ph.D. candidate in Computer Science (Advisor: [Prof. Jim Hendler](https://en.wikipedia.org/wiki/James_Hendler)) at Rensselaer Polytechnic Institute (RPI).
+5th year Ph.D. candidate in Computer Science (Advisor: [Prof. Jim Hendler](https://en.wikipedia.org/wiki/James_Hendler)) at Rensselaer Polytechnic Institute (RPI).

 His research interests lie at the interaction of **natural language processing** and **human-computer interaction**.
 He had worked closely with researchers from IBM Research and Prof. [Dakuo Wang](https://www.dakuowang.com/) from Northeastern University.

-I have been actively training Brazilian jiu-jitsu for three years.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.